 - Low blood pressure

 Until now, there has never been any discussion of banning or regulating kratom in New Mexico.
-However, the AKA is constantly educating the public about the herb, so New Mexico may discuss the KCPA.
+However, the AKA constantly educates the public about the herb, so New Mexico may discuss the KCPA.

 So far, kratom remains unregulated in New Mexico, making it crucial you only buy from trusted vendors.
-By purchasing from reliable online vendors like VIP Kratom, Kona Kratom, and Star Kratom, you’ll get better quality and selection along with lower prices.
+By purchasing from reliable online vendors like VIP Kratom, Kona Kratom, and Star Kratom, you’ll get better quality and selection and lower prices.